Jitendra Joshi

-Jitendra Joshi is an Indian actor and reality show host who predominantly works in Marathi cinema.
-He is well known for his lead role as Sant Tukaram Maharaj in the 2012 marathi movie Tukaram.
-He starred as constable Katekar in the hit Netflix television series Sacred Games.
+Jitendra Joshi is an Indian actor, writer and also reality show host who predominantly works in Marathi cinema.
+He is well known for his lead role as Sant Tukaram Maharaj in the 2012 Marathi film Tukaram.
+He starred as Constable Katekar in the hit Netflix television series Sacred Games.

+Early life

+Joshi was born on 27 January 1979 in Pune, Maharashtra, and was raised in Marwari family.

 Career

-Joshi also wrote the popular song Kombdi Palali, which was later remixed as Chikni Chameli.
+Joshi also wrote the popular song "Kombadi Palali", which was later remixed as "Chikni Chameli".
 He got his first recognition from the Zee Marathi daily soap Ghadlay Bighadlay where he played Krishna.
 In 2011, he hosted Marathi Paaul Padte Pudhe, a talent reality show on the Zee Marathi.
 In Marathi he played title role of Sant Tukaram in Tukaram (film released in 2012) and a comic role in Guldasta.
 Not only as a hero, but he has also appeared as Sai, a villain character in the film Duniyadari (2013).
 In 2016, he co-starred in the critically acclaimed dramedy Ventilator, which was produced by Priyanka Chopra.
 His performance in the film was widely praised.
 In 2018, he starred in the Netflix Original Series Sacred Games alongside Saif Ali Khan where he played the role of constable Katekar.

 In 2021 Joshi won the Best Actor Award at 52nd International Film Festival of India for his role as Nishikant Deshmukh in Nikhil Mahajan's Marathi film Godavari.

 He was also impressive as the devious villager in Netflix's Thar (2022).